-- Obtaining vital records such as identification, driver's licenses, and birth certificates - Helping clients enroll in programs for family reunification services - Acquiring immigration documents to help clients obtain citizenship - Helping clients obtain government assistance, including General Relief benefits, food stamps, and Medi-Cal - Assisting clients with receiving mental health services - Helping clients receive veteran benefits and assistance - Helping clients locate educational opportunities, professional licensing or vocational schools
+- Obtaining vital records such as identification, driver's licenses, and birth certificates - Helping clients enroll in programs for family reunification services - Acquiring immigration documents to help clients obtain citizenship - Helping clients obtain government assistance, including General Relief benefits, food stamps, and Medi-Cal - Assisting clients with receiving mental health services - Helping clients receive veteran benefits and assistance - Helping clients locate educational opportunities, professional licensing or vocational schools - Connecting clients with SUD, mental health, and housing resources in neighboring cities

-Within the RRU, our Clean Slate program assists clients with legal barriers in order to increase opportunities in employment, professional licensing, and consumer credit.
+Within the RRU, our Clean Slate program assists clients with legal barriers to increase opportunities in employment, professional licensing, and consumer credit.
 Our attorneys and paralegals collaborate with community organizations and community supervision to provide on-site legal advice on how to take advantage of motions and petitions offered by our Clean Slate program and to provide participants with the resources listed above.
 Our attorneys and paralegals provide weekly on-site assistance at Project Kinship, and our paralegals provide assistance three times a month at different parole and probation day reporting centers within the county.